Edelbrock Water Pumps Performance Racing Off-Road Motorhomes TowPosted on

-Edelbrock test their racing and performance water pumps on a water pump dyno.
+Edelbrock tests it's racing and performance water pumps on a water pump dyno.
 This tool can detect power to less than a tenth of a horsepower; a feature highly desirable for racers searching for that last ounce of power.

-With stock water pumps, cavitation can occur at increased engine speeds such as when a stock engine has been built to produce more RPM.
+With stock water pumps, cavitation can occur at increased engine speeds, such as with a built engine.
 Cavitation is the formation of vapor (steam) bubbles in the cooling system.
 These bubbles form when the coolant temperature reaches the boiling point determined by the pressure that is present in the cooling system. https://waterpumpu.com/

 Computational flow dynamics and computer-aided design and machining techniques have produced remarkable results in Edelbrock’s water pumps.
-This graph shows a pressure increase from 23 PSI and flow of 57 gallons per minute with the stock GM LS1water pump to 33 PSI and 68 GPM for the Edelbrock 8896.
+This graph shows the Edelbrock flow rate and a pressure increase from 23 PSI and flow of 57 gallons per minute with the stock GM LS1water pump to 33 PSI and 68 GPM for the Edelbrock 8896.

 Cavitation is of great concern to the engineers who design water pumps as well as to those who design propellers for submarines.
 The steam bubbles created by the cavitation make a lot of noise when they explode, and they can tip off an antagonist of the sub’s proximity.
 In a water pump, the cavitation can cause damage to the pump and the engine as well as increasing the temperature and a loss of pressure in the coolant.
 What is more, creating the bubbles requires energy robbed from the power produced by the engine that propels the prop or pump.

 Excessive distances between the impeller and body of the pump create the eddy flows.
 The distance can be from poor quality control on the part of the manufacturer or corrosion that has diminished the length of the impeller paddle.
-There, the water becomes pressurized, and as it attempts to escape between the blades and the pump body it creates “eddy flows.”
-This phenomenon imparts axial vibrations that can damage the seals and the bearings as well as increase the temperature and the pressure of the water.
+There, the water becomes pressurized, and as it attempts to escape between the blades and the pump body, it creates “eddy flows.”
+This phenomenon imparts axial vibrations that can damage the seals and the bearings.

 PURPOSE-BUILT HIGH PERFORMANCE and RACING WATER PUMPS